Being a good neighbour

 - Remember that neighbours may keep different hours to you – make sure you and your guests respect this.

-- Be particularly sensitive if you live alongside young children.
+- Be particularly sensitive if you live alongside families with young children.

-- When coming home late... keep voices down and remove shoes.
+- When coming home late keep your voices down.

 - Sound travels a great deal in the early hours – slamming car doors or the front door as you enter the house can sound like an explosion to those asleep in surrounding houses.

 - If you can hear your music from outside the room, so can everyone else.
-Use headphones and observe the time in which you are playing your music.
+Use headphones and observe the time when playing your music.

-- If you play a musical instrument, practise it at a reasonable time and not early in the morning or during the late evening or night, when noise causes the most problems.
+- If you play a musical instrument, practise it at a reasonable time and not early in the morning or during the late evening or night.

 - Speak to your neighbour and flatmates to advise them when you are likely to practise an instrument.
 Respect their concerns, you may decide to agree on certain days or times.

-Your rubbish is collected from your home every week.
+Your rubbish will be collected from your home every week.

 - Put the rubbish out by 7.00am on your collection day, or after 7.00pm the night before.